liumapp/spring-cloud-bus-in-docker/README.md

     or you can simple use ./build-image.sh

+    plz make sure you have docker in your machine .

 * secondly , we need to make a container for rabbitMQ in docker , i've make this done in docker-compose.yml

       rabbitmq: